Team-oui/Unsecure/docs/CONTRIBUTING.md

 1. Commits name must be short and precise about what it does
 2. There must be a description (short or long) explaining the bug, feature or hotfix
-3. Your commits must be signed otherwise it won't be accepted
+3. Your commits must be signed otherwise it won't be accepted !

 ## Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](https://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

+## Code review process

+### How a contribution gets accepted after it’s been submitted ?

+Who reviews it?
+When should a contributor expect to hear from you?

+The core team looks at Pull Requests daily, they also review each one of them.
+When the pull request is correctly done, the contributor is notified by an email saying that the contribution has been approved.